chencode123/Graphdecoder/README.md

 ## Dataset

 This dataset was generated based on rule-based logic.
 The input and output are built independently using different scripts.
-This dataset was generated based on rule-based logic.
-The input and output are built independently using different scripts.
 You can access the processed dataset and pre-trained model weights via the following Google Drive link: https://drive.google.com/drive/folders/1-l79eFNjTlllNm4z0sQ9jAv7sgOAJ9_p?usp=sharing